Rand Paul: LGBTQ+

 Paul has said that same-sex marriage "offends [himself] and a lot of people" on a personal level, and said there is a "crisis that allows people to think there would be some other sorts of marriage."
+In 2010, he supported a constitutional amendment to ban same-sex marriage nationwide.
 Prior to the Supreme Court's 2015 decision in Obergefell v.
 Hodges legalizing same-sex marriage across the United States, Paul held the view that the decision to ban same-sex marriage should be in the hands of states.
 Following the Court's decision, Paul said in 2015, "While I disagree with Supreme Court's redefinition of marriage, I believe that all Americans have the right to contract.
 The Constitution is silent on the question of marriage because marriage has always been a local issue.
 Our founding fathers went to the local courthouse to be married, not to Washington, D.C.
 I've often said I don't want my guns or my marriage registered in Washington."

-During Rachel Levine's confirmation hearing with the Senate HELP Committee to be Assistant Secretary of Health and Human Services under President Biden, Paul compared transgender medicine to "genital mutilation" and accused her of supporting "surgical destruction of a minor's genitalia."
+During Rachel Levine's confirmation hearing with the Senate HELP Committee to be Assistant Secretary of Health and Human Services under President Joe Biden, Paul compared transgender medicine to "genital mutilation" and accused her of supporting "surgical destruction of a minor's genitalia."
 Paul was rebuked by committee chairman Patty Murray, as well as multiple House and Senate Democrats, who were to vote on the Equality Act that same day.